Sequences over finite fields defined by OGS and BN-pair decompositions of PSL2(q) recursively: Introduction

 The question of the existence of an $OGS$ decomposition for a finite group $G$ can be reduced to the existence of an $OGS$ decomposition of all the composition factors of it.
 Therefore, now we mention the composition factors of a finite group, and its connection to an $OGS$ decomposition of it.

 Let $G$ be a finite group.
 Consider the series

 where, $G_{i}$ is a maximal normal subgroup of $G_{i-1}$ for every $1\leq i\leq n$.
-Then \\ $K_{i}=G_{i-1}/G_{i}$ is a finite simple group for $1\leq i\leq n$, and The Jordan-H\"{o}lder theorem states that the set $\{K_{1}, K_{2}, \ldots K_{n}\}$ is an invariant of the group $G$, which does not depend on the choice of the maximal subgroup $G_{i}$ \cite{J1, J2, H, S}.
+Then \\ $K_{i}=G_{i-1}/G_{i}$ is a finite simple group for $1\leq i\leq n$, and The Jordan-H\"{o}lder theorem states that the multi-set $\{K_{1}, K_{2}, \ldots K_{n}\}$ is an invariant of the group $G$, which does not depend on the choice of the maximal subgroup $G_{i}$ \cite{J1, J2, H, S}.
 Thus, $K_{1}, K_{2}, \ldots, K_{n}$ are called the composition factors of the group $G$.
 If $K_{i}$ has an $OGS$ for every $1\leq i\leq n$, then by taking the elements of $G$ which are the corresponding representatives to the cosets in the sub-quotients $K_{i}$, we get an $OGS$ for $G$.
 A group $G$ is called soluble if all composition factors of the group are cyclic.
 Thus, obviously, every finite soluble group $G$ has an $OGS$, which are the coset representatives corresponding to the generators of the cyclic sub-quotients $K_{1}, K_{2}, \ldots, K_{n}$.
 Therefore, it motivates us to check whether a non-soluble group has an $OGS$ presentation.
 Since all the composition factors of a finite group $G$ are simple groups, we can reduce the question of the existence of an $OGS$ decomposition to simple groups only.
-The classification of finite simple groups was completed in 1981 by Gorenstein \cite{G}.
-The classification of Gorenstein states that there are three categories of non-abelian simple groups: \begin{itemize} \item The alternating group $Alt_{n}$ for $n\geq 5$ (The even permutations); \item The simple groups of Lie-type; \item 26 sporadic finite simple groups. \end{itemize} Since the most significant category of simple groups is the simple groups of Lie-type, it is interesting enough to try to answer the question of whether a finite simple group of Lie-type has an $OGS$ presentation.
-The simple groups of Lie-type can be considered by matrix presentation.
-Moreover, J. Tits introduced the $BN-pair$ decomposition \cite{T1, T2} for every simple group of Lie-type, i.e., there exist specific subgroups $B$ and $N$, such that the simple group of Lie-type is the product $BNB$, with the properties which we now describe.
-We use the notation of \cite{St}.
+The classification of finite simple groups was announced in 1981 by Gorenstein \cite{G}, and was completed in 2004 by Aschbacher and Smith \cite{AS}.
+The classification states that there are three categories of non-abelian simple groups: \begin{itemize} \item The alternating group $Alt_{n}$ for $n\geq 5$ (The even permutations); \item The simple groups of Lie-type; \item 26 sporadic finite simple groups. \end{itemize} Since the most significant category of simple groups is the simple groups of Lie-type, it is interesting enough to try to answer the question of whether a finite simple group of Lie-type has an $OGS$ presentation.